chinapedia/wikipedia.abstract.en/Page/Demographics_of_Malaysia.md

 Tertiary education

-CYBER.jpg's Cyberjaya campus.
+'s Cyberjaya campus.
 Multimedia University is Malaysia's first private university.]]

 Before the introduction of the matriculation system, students aiming to enter public universities had to complete an additional 18 months of secondary schooling in Form Six and sit the Malaysian Higher School Certificate (_Sijil Tinggi Persekolahan Malaysia_, STPM); equivalent to the British Advanced or 'A' levels.[94]
 Since the introduction of the matriculation programme as an alternative to STPM in 1999, students who completed the 12-month programme in matriculation colleges (kolej matrikulasi in Malay) can enrol in local universities.
 However, in the matriculation system, only 10 per cent of the places are open to non-Bumiputra students.[95]